Quick link to GitHub repository

 - Sense the train with some form of sensor at a specific point on the track.

 For this project, I’m going with option 2 exclusively, although one could mix both options on the same layout.
 The sensors I’m using are infrared reflectance sensors mounted below the tracks and looking up between the rails.
-Up to 8 of these sensors are connected to a sensor node, a small Arduino-class microcontroller board.
+Up to 8 of these sensors will be connected to a sensor node, a small Arduino-class microcontroller board.
 Up to 16 of these sensor nodes can be connected to a sensor controller, another Arduino board.
 So a single sensor controller can monitor the state of as many as 128 different track sensors.
 The entire system will support multiple sensor controllers as well, but I doubt I’ll need to have more than one for this first project.

 The sensor element is an analog device, with the infrared (IR) emitter shining upwards and the IR detector watching for reflected IR light.
 When there’s no light detected, the IR detector returns a high signal, around 5 volts.
 If an object passes close enough in front of the sensor element, the detector returns a lower voltage; the more light detected, the lower the voltage goes.
-It turns out the dark gray parts of the PORTRAM undersides don’t reflect a lot of light back to the sensors, so I will probably put small pieces of white tape on the bottom of the trams to compensate.
+It turns out the dark gray parts of the PORTRAM undersides don’t reflect a lot of light back to the sensors, so I may put small pieces of white tape on the bottom of the trams to compensate.

 Each sensor node is a small Arduino-class microcontroller board with multiple analog input pins.
 Each analog input pin can be connected to a track sensor; the number of sensors supported by the node depends on which board is used.
 For testing, I’m using Arduino Micro boards which have 12 analog input pins; for the actual layout, I’ll be using Adafruit Pro Trinkets (5 volt variety) as the nodes, with 8 analog inputs each.
 I chose the Pro Trinkets because: